Grandma’s dresser transformation & kitchen update

 IMG_9087

-Meanwhile, here at home life somehow is pretty peaceful in spite of it all.
-My hubby is gone back East, Grayson has been home sick all week, I’m living in a disaster with no kithen, My unlce passed and we had to say goodbye to him yesterday.
+Meanwhile, here at home life somehow is pretty peaceful despite it all.
+My hubby is gone back East, Grayson has been home sick all week, and I’m living in a disaster with no kitchen, My uncle passed and we had to say goodbye to him yesterday.
 Yet, somehow it is all OK, because of friends.
-Friends that have fed us, watched the dogs, taken the kids, done my dirty dishes, opened up their home.
-Because of them I haven’t had a crazy person breakdown freakout, I honestly feel extremly blessed!
+Friends that have fed us, watched the dogs, taken the kids, done my dirty dishes, and opened up their homes.
+I honestly feel extremely blessed!

 Similar Posts